 - improper induction in giving or promising benefits (article no. 319-quater, Criminal Code);

 - corruption of a person entrusted of a public service (article no. 320 and no. 321, Criminal Code);

 - incitement of corruption (article no. 322, Criminal Code);

 - aggravated fraud against the State or another public entity or the pretext of exonerating someone from military service (article no. 640, subparagraph 2, no. 1, Criminal Code);

-- aggravated fraud in order to obtain public provisions (article no. 640-bis, Criminal Code);
+- serious fraud to the damage of the government or another public entity or the European Communities (article no. 640-bis, Criminal Code);

 - IT fraud (article no. 640-ter, Criminal Code);

 - traffic of illicit influences (article no. 346-bis, Criminal Code).